3DPrintDemon/Demon_Klipper_Essentials_Unified/Documentation/INSTALL_INSTRUCTIONS/General _Setup_For_All_Printers/INSTALL_INSTRUCTIONS.md

 # The File Structure Has Changed for v2.9.4 Onwards

 There is a new setup in the file structure of these macros.
 There is now a second directory that needs to be created & populated with user settings cfg files.
 If using the G-code shell extension option this is done for you after you include the files & restart Klipper.
 This is done so to keep the main install's "clean" status intact in the Update Manager.
-This directory is created by the `Demon User Files Updater` & will give you the option to `EXTRACT` the directoy & files.
+This directory is created by the `Demon User Files Updater` & will give you the option to `EXTRACT` the directory & files.
 However if you choose not to use it, or if there is an issue you need to know what the functional system looks like.

-#### After the initail install you'll have only the `Demon Klipper Essentials Unified` directory.
+#### After the initial install you'll have only the `Demon Klipper Essentials Unified` directory.

 #### You will need to work down through all sections between here & `Include Now!`